 - Skull fractures

 - Traumatic brain injuries

 During childbirth, the attending doctor might consider a forceps delivery if the mother is in labor and pushing, but the birthing process stops progressing.

-The doctor may be concerned over the baby's heartbeat rate (fetal distress), or the mother's heart disease could be a contributing factor to complications, or blood pressure is too high.
-Any complication may require an immediate assisted delivery using vacuum extractors or forceps.
+The doctor may be concerned over the baby’s heartbeat rate (fetal distress), the mother’s heart disease could be a contributing factor to complications, or the blood pressure is too high.
+Any complication may require immediate assisted delivery using vacuum extractors or forceps.

 Vaginal Delivery or C-Section?

 In many forceps birth injury cases, the doctor will use forceps to guide the baby’s head, neck, and shoulders out of the birth canal.
 While a forceps delivery might be the best option for a vaginal birth if the mother is challenged pushing the baby through the birth canal, a C-section (cesarean section) might avoid harming the baby.